Competitor Research

 Steps to Competitor Research

-Actions the competitor makes in digital marketing can be tracked and analyzed.
+Almost every action a competitor makes in digital marketing can be tracked and analyzed.
 The different steps of research will help to construct comprehensive marketing objectives to keep the business growing and successful.

 ID The Main Competitors